delta-io/delta/PROTOCOL.md

   }
 }
 ```
-A table that is using Table Features for both readers and writers:
+A table that is using table features for both readers and writers:
 ```json
 {
   "protocol": {